iutools/iutools/README-install.md

 One of the _iutools_ web app is a web search engine developed specifically for Inuktut.
-This particular app is not enabled by default because it requires a subscription to the Microsoft Bing Web Search API (which you have to pay for):
+This particular app is not enabled by default because it requires a paying subscription to the Microsoft Bing Web Search API:

 https://www.microsoft.com/en-us/bing/apis/bing-web-search-api